oskariorg/oskari-docs/md/documentation/examples/FOSS4G_2019/workshop.md

 Now that we are familiar with the basic setup let's start building our own map application showing attractions of Bucharest!

-## Adding RPC functionality
+You can remove the snippet with `MapClickedEvent` from the project as we don't need that after testing everything was ok.

-1. Add attractions to map
+## Add attractions to map

 A geojson including five attractions in Bucharest can be found in the file named `poi.json` in the CodePen project.
 There is also a helper function that reads the file and returns a Promise-object containing the features (`HELPER.getFeatures()`).